mantidproject/mantid/docs/source/release/v4.3.0/indirect_geometry.rst

 - :ref:`ApplyPaalmanPingsCorrection <algm-ApplyPaalmanPingsCorrection>` will now run also for fixed window scan reduced data and will not crash on workspace groups.
 - Fixed a bug crashing the ``Indirect ILL Data Reduction GUI`` when Run is clicked.
 - Indirect ILL reductions for BATS and Doppler QENS modes will now flag the outputs as distributions if the data is normalised by the monitor.
+- :ref:`IndirectILLReductionFWS <algm-IndirectILLReductionFWS>` will now allow for manual setting of the inelastic peak channels.

 :ref:`Release 4.3.0 <v4.3.0>`